Undergraduate Degrees

 In Residence Requirement

 A minimum of 30 upper-division semester credits must be completed in residence at CSU.
 “In residence” courses include any authorized Colorado State University course recorded as CSU credit on the CSU transcript.
-As an approved exception, “upper-division in residence” may also be satisfied by pre-approved upper-division credits earned in authorized study abroad programs and designated domestic exchange programs, if simultaneously enrolled in designated CSU courses.
-Pre-approval procedures are required.
+As an approved exception, “upper-division in residence” can be satisfied through pre-approved upper-division credits from authorized study abroad programs or designated domestic exchange programs if you are also enrolled in designated CSU courses.
+Additionally, it can be satisfied by pre-approved upper-division credits earned in an authorized program sanctioned by an academic unit.
+All exceptions and the procedures for pre-approval are overseen by the Vice Provost and Dean of Undergraduate Affairs.

 Senior Year Requirement